gvSIGAssociation/gvnix/readme.md

 Welcome to gvNIX, an Spring Roo Addon Suite.

-gvNIX is an http://docs.spring.io/spring-roo/docs/2.0.0.M1/reference/html/#roo-addon-suites[Spring Roo Addon Suite] that focuses both enterprise knowledge and enterprise standards to build Java applications.
+gvNIX is an <a href="http://docs.spring.io/spring-roo/docs/2.0.0.M1/reference/html/#roo-addon-suites" target="_blank">Spring Roo Addon Suite</a> that focuses both enterprise knowledge and enterprise standards to build Java applications.

 gvNIX is sponsored by the <a href="http://www.dgti.gva.es/" target="_blank">General Directorate for Information Technologies</a> (DGTI) at Regional Ministry of Finance